DamesMakingGames/manual/manual/guide-mentoring.md

 | "This is just like \[Idea X\]." | "Check out these projects – they're doing something similar.
 What can we learn from them?"                                                       |
 | "Do you have any questions?"    | **Encourage questions, and respond to them positively** "What questions do you have?"
 "What an interesting question!
 I've wondered that myself." |

+## Online Spaces

+When engaging with participants on DMG Slack, please:

+1. Default to communicating through the shared channel for the event or program.
+2. Do not initiate private messages to participants without the explicit consent of the participant.
+4. Our Code of Conduct and harassment reporting and response procedures apply to all digital spaces, controlled by DMG or not.

+_If you are not a DMG member, your Slack handle will be deactivated at the end of the program._

+Understand that safety and boundaries mean different things for different people.
+The way to create a safer and more accessible space for everyone is to ask respectfully and learn from one another interpersonally.

 ## Thanks!

 - Mentors past: You set the tone and a great example for this wonderfully collaborative community.